hasura/graphql-engine/docs/graphql/manual/event-triggers/scheduled-triggers.rst

 One-off scheduled events
 ------------------------

-One-off scheduled events are used to reliably trigger a HTTP webhook to run custom business logic at a particular timestamp.
+One-off scheduled events are used to reliably trigger an HTTP webhook to run custom business logic at a particular point in time.
 For example, you can create a scheduled event to send a reminder email two weeks after a user signs up.

-You can schedule an event from your backend using the :ref:`metadata API <create_scheduled_event>`, or through the Hasura console.

-To add a one-off scheduled event via the console, follow these steps:
+To add a one-off scheduled event, follow these steps:

 Step 1: Navigate to One-off Scheduled Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^